Balcony promoves energ

 • Aluminium and glass are recyclable materials with a long lifetime

-• Lumon’s glazed spaces provide opportunity to spend an increased amount of time on balconies, and to create more meaningful moments by expanding the usability of the home
+• Lumon’s glazed spaces provide opportunity to spend more time on balconies, and to create more meaningful moments by expanding the usability of the home

 Read more…